 Project possibilities are many but the goal is the same: vibrant communities through the best of media, arts, and the humanities.
 The Alumni Chair program provides faculty with the crucial time and funding to bring public engagement projects to reality.
 This approach supports direct community impact and fosters students who see themselves as citizens and members of communities.

-- Term: Three years, non-renewable and non-deferrable.
+- Term: Five years, non-renewable and non-deferrable.
 Ordinarily, an Alumni Chair cannot be held concurrent with other major roles.

 - Resources: Two course reductions and a project budget of up to 15k per year